Bozhou Anhui, China Travel Guide

 An ancient pagoda offering historical insight and potentially good views of the surrounding city from its vicinity.
 A quiet testament to the city's long past.

 A well-preserved ancestral temple demonstrating traditional clan culture and architecture.
-Offers a more intimate look into local family traditions than larger sites.
+Offers a more intimate look into local family traditions in contrast to larger sites.

 Scattered throughout the city, these temples offer quiet places for local worship and community gathering, often with unique local deities.